act-rules/act-rules.github.io/_rules/video-alternative-for-visual-c5a4ea.md

 #### Failed Example 1

 This 'video' element has an incorrect audio description.
-Testing.

 ```html
 <html lang="en">